Black Friday has been a staple in the retail industry for years. Does France participate in Black Friday? The short answer is yes.

 - Incorporate some paid search into your campaign as it’s going to help you reach more potential clients and will increase visibility on Google Shopping (Google Search Results).
 However, the downside is that these ads are expensive and can eat up your marketing budget.

-Update your product catalogue
+Update your online store product catalogue

 - The best way to secure higher sales during Black Friday is by having a well-planned product catalogue.
 Introduce reasonable inventory levels and prices so that people don’t feel like they’re being tricked into buying something.
 At the same time, you need to offer some desirable deals to meet your financial goals for this campaign.